micnncim/kubectl-reap/README.md

 ```

-Note: When you use `--all-namespaces`, `kubectl-prune` prunes resources across all namespace except `kube-system` so that it prevents unexpected resource deletion.
+Caveat: Even if you use `--all-namespaces` or `--namespace kube-system`, `kubectl-prune` never deletes any resources in `kube-system` so that it prevents unexpected resource deletion.

 ## Background

-`kubectl apply --prune` allows us to prune unused resources.
+`kubectl apply --prune` allows us to delete unused resources.
 However, it's not very flexible when we want to choose what kind resource to be deleted.
-`kubectl-prune` provides more flexible, easy way to prune resources.
+`kubectl-prune` provides more flexible, easy way to delete resources.

 ## Similar Projects